 How does the site collect users’ payment information?

-We allow users to make donations or pay for orders via secure Stripe payment gateways.
+We allow users to pay invoices, make donations, or pay for orders via secure Stripe payment gateways.
 This automatic payment gateway is an application that securely requests information from users and relays it directly to Stripe for processing.

 Does the site retain payment method (‘credit card’) data?

-No way, absolutely not.
+Absolutely not, never.
 By design, your credit card number and security code are never stored on our website’s servers.
-The payment gateway gives this sensitive information directly to the payment processor, so credit card data never enters or passes through our database.
+The payment gateway gives this sensitive information directly to the payment processor, so credit card data never even enters or passes through our database.

 But what if i choose to save my credit card to my account on your website for future transactions, or if i set up recurring payments?
 You must store credit card data for that, right?